JuliaLang/julia/doc/manual/types.rst

    distinction significant.
 -  Only values, not variables, have types — variables are simply names bound to values.
--  Both abstract and concrete types can be parameterized by other types and by certain other values (currently integers, symbols, bools, and tuples thereof).
+-  Both abstract and concrete types can be parameterized by other types.
-   Type parameters may be completely omitted when they do not need to be referenced or restricted.
+   They can also be parameterized by symbols, by values of any type for which `isbits` returns true (essentially, things like numbers and bools that are stored like C types or structs with no pointers to other objects), and also by tuples thereof.
+Type parameters may be omitted when they do not need to be referenced or restricted.

 Julia's type system is designed to be powerful and expressive, yet